mibur1/psy112/book/2_models/7_SVM.md

 ax.legend(handles=legend_elements, loc="upper left", handlelength=1);
 ```

-Notably, we now see that there are a lot more support vectors, especially when we fit a linear SVC to the data.
-This is because of the softening of the margins (???)

 ## Multiclass Classification

-Cs are inherently binary classifiers but can be extended:
+SVCs are inherently binary classifiers but can be extended:

 * **One-vs-One**: $\binom{K}{2}$ classifiers for each pair of classes.
 * **One-vs-All**: K classifiers, each comparing one class against the rest.